Mary of Burgundy: Co-rule with Maximilian

 With Maximilian by her side, Mary's position became stronger, politically and militarily.
 Although he came with no money nor army, nor support from the Empire, and no prior experience in governance, his competence in military matters and his prestige as the son of an emperor boosted the stability of her realms.
 He took over the war effort, concerning both military and financial details.

 By this time, the Burgundian side had lost a lot of military captains owing to defections to France both before and after Charles the Bold's death.
 The loss of the Duchy of Burgundy cut down the whole government's backbone, consisting of high administrators and military commanders who came from the French-speaking nobility in Burgundy and Picardy.
 Philip of Cleves, her cousin and childhood friend (who had been put forth as a bridegroom candidate for Mary by his father Adolf of Cleves; Mary and Philip were rumoured to be former love interests, although this is disputed by Arie de Fouw), whom she appointed as Stadtholder-General in 1477, now acted as Maximilian's lieutenant as Admiral of the Netherlands.
 Despite the reputation of the Burgundian court as luxurious and rich, Charles the Bold had lost his whole fortune in his last three disastrous campaigns.
 The Low Countries were rich but the Estates were reluctant to pay.
-Moreover, the Burgundian had lost one quarter of its tax revenue and due to new restrictions, a half of its government revenue in total.
+Moreover, the Burgundian state had lost one quarter of its tax revenue and due to new restrictions, a half of its government revenue in total.
 Thus the initial financial situation was very tense and Mary had to pawn a lot of her heirlooms to finance their armies.
 She also had to yield to the estates' demands regarding some of their privileges, in exchange for final support for Maximilian's war against France.

 Violet Soen shows that by political manipulation, Mary managed to tie the powerful Croÿ family to the crown.

-She would not gain back the Duchy of Burgundy, but she was able to keep her remaining lands intact.
-In 1478–1479, he carried out a campaign against the French and reconquered Le Quesnoy, Conde and Antoing.
-He defeated the French forces at Guinegatte, the modern Enguinegatte, on 7 August 1479 Despite winning, Maximilian had to abandon the siege of Thérouanne and disband his army, either because the Netherlanders did not want him to become too strong or because his treasury was empty.
+Mary would not gain back the Duchy of Burgundy, occupied by the French king, but she was able to keep her remaining lands intact.
+In 1478–1479, Maximilian carried out a campaign against the French and reconquered Le Quesnoy, Conde and Antoing.
+He defeated the French forces at Guinegate (modern Enguinegatte), on 7 August 1479.
+Despite winning, he had to abandon the siege of Thérouanne and disband his army, either because the Netherlanders did not want him to become too strong or because his treasury was empty.
 In addition, he proved as ruthless as Charles in suppressing rebellions in the Low Countries.
 When conflicts broke out again between the Hooks and the Cods, the archduke was able to put the conflict under control and assured the Cod domination, disregarding the Great Privilege in the process.
-After a five-year hiatus, the Order of the Golden Fleece also got reorganized by Maximilian, as the new sovereign of the order.
+After a five-year hiatus (because most of the members had either died in Charles the Bold's wars or defected to France), the Order of the Golden Fleece also got reorganized by Maximilian, as the new sovereign of the order.